 These sections should appear in all manuscript types

 - Abstract: The abstract should be a total of about 100 words maximum.
-The abstract should be a single paragraph and should follow the style of structured abstracts, but without headings: 1) Background: Place the question addressed in a broad context and highlight the purpose of the study; 2) Methods: Describe briefly the main methods or treatments applied; 3) Results: Summarize the article's main findings; and 4) Conclusion: Indicate the main conclusions or interpretations.
+The abstract should be a single paragraph and should follow the style of structured abstracts, but without headings: 1) Background: Place the question addressed in a broad context and highlight the purpose of the study; 2) Methods: Describe briefly the main methods or treatments applied.
+Include any relevant preregistration numbers, and species and strains of any animals used.
+3) Results: Summarize the article's main findings; and 4) Conclusion: Indicate the main conclusions or interpretations.
 The abstract should be an objective representation of the article: it must not contain results which are not presented and substantiated in the main text and should not exaggerate the main conclusions.

 - Experimental: This section should contain information about the materials and instrumentation used, e.g. the manufacturer and model of spectrometers, the origin and quality of starting materials; give the name and version of any software used.
 It must contain a procedure for the preparation (or isolation from a natural source) of the title compound, containing all relevant details necessary to enable a skilled chemist to repeat this procedure.
 Amounts of reactants must be given in weight units (g, mg) and in mols/mmols.
 Yields must be given in weight units and percent of the theoretical yield.
 Compound characterization of all new compounds must include correct elemental analyses or at least correct HRMS data in combination with an adequate proof of compound purity.
 In this context, the mandatory supplementary material (see above) will be carefully inspected by the reviewers.
 New compounds must be described with their phasical appearance (e.g., "colorless crystals", "yellow needles", "green oil", etc.) and their melting point (if solid).
 Spectroscopic characterization must include MS, 1H NMR and 13C NMR data.
 Listings of NMR data should include signal assignments wherever possible.
 In case of 13C NMR data, authors are encouraged to check the correctness of their signal assignments with software tools such as CSEARCH Robot Referee.

 - Mandatory Supplementary Material: Please note that the molfile must contain a single structure (i.e., the title compound) and not a reaction scheme.
 Molfiles can be generated with most of the common structure editors mentioned above.
 Preferentially, the PDF files of the spectra should contain vector images, as produced by many spectroscopic data processing software packages, but scanned images of high quality are also acceptable.
+Please use landscape page orientation to ensure maximum size of the graphics.
 Mandatory supplementary material will be available to the reviewers and will be published online with the article.

-- Conflics of Interest: Authors must identify and declare any personal circumstances or interest that may be perceived as inappropriately influencing the representation or interpretation of reported research results.
+- Conflicts of Interest: Authors must identify and declare any personal circumstances or interest that may be perceived as influencing the representation or interpretation of reported research results.
 If there is no conflict of interest, please state "The authors declare no conflict of interest."
-Any role of the funding sponsors in the design of the study; in the collection, analyses or interpretation of data; in the writing of the manuscript, or in the decision to publish the results must be declared in this section.
-If there is no role, please state “The founding sponsors had no role in the design of the study; in the collection, analyses, or interpretation of data; in the writing of the manuscript, and in the decision to publish the results”.
+Any role of the funding sponsors in the choice of research project; design of the study; in the collection, analyses or interpretation of data; in the writing of the manuscript; or in the decision to publish the results must be declared in this section.
+Molbank does not publish studies funded partially or fully by the tobacco industry.
+Any projects funded by industry must pay special attention to the full declaration of funder involvement.
+If there is no role, please state “The sponsors had no role in the design, execution, interpretation, or writing of the study”.
+For more details please see Conflict of Interest.